Highlights

 -

-Osprey remained buyer-leaning in May 2026, with supply above the Sarasota County average.
+Osprey remained balanced to buyer-leaning in June 2026 because supply stayed above the Sarasota County average.

 -